kwon2540/iOSPractice/README.md

 - View: User Interface displayed to user.
 - Presenter(ViewModel): Contains the data used by view to display it on the screen.
 - UseCase: A layer where all the bussiness logic are implemented.
-- Model: data or struct which is used by Usecases(Substantial data for the app).
+- Model: Data or struct which is used by Usecases(Substantial data for the app).
 - Translator: A Mapper to convert Entity to Model.
-- Repository:Provides functions (such as saving / modifying data) which is required by UseCase.
+- Repository: Provides functions (such as saving / modifying data) which is required by UseCase.
-- Data Source： A layer to access Databases and make api calls.
+- Data Source: A layer to access Databases and make api calls.
-- Entity： Raw data directly recieved from server or databases.
+- Entity: Raw data directly recieved from server or databases.

 ## Additional task
 - Modular architecture